Mir-Danish/Yummio/README.md

-# 🍽️ FoodFusion – Where Passion Meets the Plate
+# 🍽️ Yummio – Where Passion Meets the Plate

 > A unified digital platform that blends social interaction, culinary learning, and professional growth for food lovers, home cooks, and chefs.